Hiring a marketing agency

 Knowing all that you now know about what makes a good marketing agency and the benefits they can bring, how do you go about finding the right marketing agency for you?
 If you’re looking to partner with an agency and build a long-term relationship, you need to do your research, meet with them, have internal discussions, and finally agree on your goals and what the agency will deliver.

-Here are our 9 tips:
+Here are our 9 tips for hiring a marketing agency

 - Set your own expectations internally – what is it that you need, what do you expect to get, what kind of agency do you want?